 Graham Holdings is headquartered in Virginia.
 Kaplan International operates businesses in Europe and the Asia Pacific region.

 Like other newspaper and magazine publishers, Graham Holdings has struggled to manage the long, slow decline of print publications and advertising spending.
-New owner Bezos plans to make the paper more customer-focused as the company tries to leverage digital opportunities for growth.
+Bezos is looking to make the paper more customer-focused as the company tries to leverage digital opportunities for growth.

-In 2015 Graham Holdings agreed to sell Kaplan College, the 38-campus private college division of its Kaplan education business.
+In 2015, the company focused on improving corporate cost structures, both within subsidiaries and at the parent level.
+That year it agreed to sell Kaplan College, the 38-campus private college division of its Kaplan education business.
 Kaplan will continue to run its online university, plus eight professional schools.